 "A singer is both a musician and an athlete.
 Just like a pitcher can’t throw with a sprained wrist, a singer cannot perform with inflamed vocal cords.
 And while medical treatments are part of the process, a proper recovery is also dependent upon rest.
 This is Audra’s current dilemma.
 No one is more frustrated and disappointed than she is that she will be out of the show through the end of June, but she must adhere to her doctor’s orders," said McDonald's spokesperson, Sean Michael Gross, in a statement.

-Tony Award nominee Norm Lewis (Side Show, Les Miserables) stars as Porgy in a cast that also features Tony nominee David Alan Grier (The First, Race, Dreamgirls) as Sportin' Life, Tony nominee Joshua Henry (The Scottsboro Boys, American Idiot) as Jake, Nikki Renee Daniels as Clara, Phillip Boykin as Crown, Bryonha Marie Parham as Serena, NaTasha Yvette Williams as Maria, Cedric Neal as Frazier, J.D.
+Diane Paulus directed the production that won the 2012 Tony Award for Best Revival of a Musical.
+It has been streamlined into a two-and-a-half presentation by Paulus, playwright Suzan-Lori Parks and musical adaptor Diedre Murray.
+Tony Award nominee Norm Lewis ( Side Show, Les Miserables) stars as Porgy in a cast that also features Tony nominee David Alan Grier ( The First, Race, Dreamgirls) as Sportin' Life, Tony nominee Joshua Henry ( The Scottsboro Boys, American Idiot) as Jake, Nikki Renee Daniels as Clara, Phillip Boykin as Crown, Bryonha Marie Parham as Serena, NaTasha Yvette Williams as Maria, Cedric Neal as Frazier, J.D.
 Webster as Mingo, Heather Hill as Lily, Phumzile Sojola as Peter and Nathaniel Stampley as Robbins.

 Porgy and Bess has music by George Gershwin, lyrics by his brother Ira and a book and additional lyrics by DuBose Heyward.
 It is based on the play Porgy, by DuBose and Dorothy Heyward.